xtillion/venmito-template/README.md

 	•	Transfer trends between clients, including net transfers and monthly patterns.
 •	Future Work:

-	•	Real-time Data Processing: Integrate with tools like Apache Kafka or Spark Streaming for real-time analytics.
 	•	Enhanced Dashboards: Expand the interactive dashboard with additional filters and drill-down capabilities.
 	•	Further Analysis: Explore additional insights such as fraud detection and personalized recommendations.